 Preference Description On click active Thought By default, the Thought's properties will display when the active Thought is clicked.
 The other option is to do nothing.
+Custom Thought Context Menu Click on Toggle Commands and uncheck options that you would like to have hidden.
 Automatically capitalize Thoughts on creation The first letter of the name of the Thought will be automatically capitalized.
 This preference is on by default.

-Activate last created Thought A Thought will become the active Thought as soon as it's created.
+Preference Description Activate last created Thought A Thought will become the active Thought as soon as it's created.
 This preference is off by default.

-Preference Description Download Icons for Attached Email Addresses from Gravatar This preference is on by default.
+Download Icons for Attached Email Addresses from Gravatar This preference is on by default.